Doan Wins Club Car | XXIO Northern Texas Senior PGA Professional Championship

 Steven Clements • August 12, 2025

-DALLAS, Texas (August 12) – Royal Oaks Country Club hosted two Northern Texas PGA Major Championships this week.
-The Club Car | XXIO Northern Texas Senior PGA Professional Championship and the inaugural Lajitas Golf Resort Women’s Section Championship.
-Cameron Doan claimed the senior title and Jennie Park claimed the Women’s title.
+DALLAS, Texas (August 12) – Royal Oaks Country Club hosted two Northern Texas PGA Major Championships this week, the Club Car | XXIO Northern Texas Senior PGA Professional Championship and the inaugural Lajitas Golf Resort Women’s Section Championship.
+Cameron Doan claimed the Senior title, and Jennie Park claimed the Women’s title.

-Cameron Doan, PGA Director of Golf at Preston Trail Country Club, captured the Club Car | XXIO Northern Texas Senior PGA Professional Championship after carding a 34-33–67, 4-under-par final round.
+Cameron Doan, PGA director of golf at Preston Trail Golf Club, captured the Club Car | XXIO Northern Texas Senior PGA Professional Championship after carding a 34-33–67, 4-under-par final round.
 He finished the Championship at 6-under-par.

 This victory marks Doan’s record fifth time winning the Northern Texas Senior PGA Professional Championship, breaking out of the tie for all-time wins with John Sikes and Doug Higgins who have won the event four times.
 Doan’s previous wins came in 2018, 2019, 2020 and 2023.
+He has now captured 13 individual major championships, sixth most all-time, five major championship wins behind Perry Arthur who has 18 individual major championships.

 “Anytime I can bust out of a tie with John Sikes, I’m doing something pretty good, and he was standing on 18 green waiting to shake my hand when I came off.
 Classy guy.
 Classy move by a classy guy.
 It feels good,” Doan said.

 “Today, my goal was to match it [his first round score] and stay in the hunt until I got to the back nine, and if I got some good numbers, step on the gas.
-The golf swing felt better actually once the heat got turned up, I tightened up and synced up.
+The golf swing felt better actually once the heat got turned up.
+I tightened up and synced up.
 I had zero fear in the last five holes, which is fun, a lot of fun, just trying to hit the right shot,” said Doan.

 This Championship served as a qualifier for players to earn a spot in the Senior PGA Professional Championship.
-Doan will lead six other NTPGA Professionals to Port St. Lucie, Florida, for the Senior PGA Professional Championship.
+Doan will lead five other NTPGA Professionals to Port St. Lucie, Florida, for the Senior PGA Professional Championship.

-On qualifying, Doan said, “Anytime you get to go play in a national championship it’s a treat.
-And to represent our section, we’re the best section of 41, but I think I’m a little biased.
+On qualifying, Doan said, “Anytime you get to go play in a national championship, it’s a treat.
+And to represent our Section, we’re the best Section of 41, but I think I’m a little biased.
 I am proud to represent.
-Hopefully someone can go get in the hunt and maybe win a golf tournament.”
+Hopefully, someone can go get in the hunt and maybe win a golf tournament.”

 The Senior PGA Professional Championship is set to take place at PGA Golf Club on October 23-26, 2025.
 The six qualifiers and five alternates are listed below in order.